sigp/lighthouse/book/src/voluntary-exit.md

 ## Full withdrawal of staked fund

-After the [Capella](https://ethereum.org/en/history/#capella) upgrade on 12<sup>th</sup> April 2023, if a user initiates a voluntary exit, they will receive the full staked fund to the withdrawal address, provided that the validator has a withdrawal credentials type `0x01`.
+After the [Capella](https://ethereum.org/en/history/#capella) upgrade on 12<sup>th</sup> April 2023, if a user initiates a voluntary exit, they will receive the full staked funds to the withdrawal address, provided that the validator has withdrawal credentials of type `0x01`.

 ## FAQ